veliovgroup/josk/README.md

       ready(); // <-- Always run `ready()`, even if call was unsuccessful }
   });
-};

-jobs.setInterval(longRunningAsyncTask, 0, 'longRunningAsyncTask'); // run in a loop as soon as previous run is finished
+}, 0, 'longRunningAsyncTask'); // run in a loop as soon as previous run is finished
 ```

 ### `setTimeout(func, delay, uid)`